 Winners in KC, now Texans, Colts battle for top of AFC South

-Winners in KC, now Texans, Colts battle for top of AFC SouthHouston Texans quarterback Deshaun Watson (4) celebrates his touchdown against the Kansas City Chiefs during the second half of an NFL football game in Kansas City, Mo., Sunday, Oct.
-13, 2019.
+Winners in KC, now Texans, Colts battle for top of AFC SouthIndianapolis Colts quarterback Jacoby Brissett (7) scores a touchdown next to Kansas City Chiefs linebacker Damien Wilson (54) during the first half of an NFL football game in Kansas City, Mo., Sunday, Oct.
+6, 2019.
 (AP Photo/Ed Zurga)

 Both Jacoby Brissett and Deshaun Watson have managed to outduel reigning NFL MVP Patrick Mahomes in consecutive weeks - on his home turf no less.